websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-administration-and-tuning/ranking-results.md

 ## Creating and Managing Result Rankings

-To create a new Result Rankings, follow these steps:
+To create a new Result Rankings,

 1. Navigate to *Applications* → *Search Tuning* → *Result Rankings*.